yyjtech/code-of-conduct/reporting_guidelines.md

 * A public reprimand.
 * An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
-* A permanent or temporary ban from some or all VicDev spaces (events, meetings, mailing lists, IRC, etc.)
+* A permanent or temporary ban from some or all YYJTech spaces (events, meetings, mailing lists, Slack, etc.)
 * A request for a public or private apology.
 * A request to engage in mediation and/or an accountability plan.
-* We’ll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.
+* We’ll respond within one week to the person who filed the report with either a resolution, or an explanation of why the situation is not yet resolved.

 Once we’ve determined our final action, we’ll contact the original reporter to let them know what action (if any) we’ll be taking.
 We’ll take into account